Kohmei358/kohmei358.github.io/content/projects/VexHS.md

 showInProjects: true
 ---

-Lead a high school Vex team where I managed a big group of students to build multiple competitive robot every year.
+Lead a high school Vex team where I managed a big group of students to build multiple competitive robots every year.